 Cash in circulation

 The cash cycle starts and ends at Danmarks Nationalbank.
 Danmarks Nationalbank is responsible for the production of banknotes and coins, quality assuring them and delivering them to the cash depots.
+This task affects the bank's total CO2 emissions.

 When choosing suppliers of coins and banknotes, Danmarks Nationalbank focuses on sustainable production methods and agreements that include concrete and traceable data as well as measurement and reporting of CO2 emissions.